+Sheet metal parts, screws, clips and similar items inherently have sharp edges, and it is necessary that the installer and service personnel exercise caution.
 Preventive maintenance is the best way to avoid unnecessary expense and inconvenience.
 Have this system inspected at regular intervals by qualified service personnel, at least twice a year.
 Routine maintenance should cover the following items:

-- 1. Tighten all belts, set screws, and wire connections. - Clean evaporator and condenser coils mechanically or with cold water, if necessary.
+- 1. Tighten all belts, set screws, and wire connections. - 2.
+Clean evaporator and condenser coils mechanically or with cold water, if necessary.
 Usually any fouling is only matted on the entering air face of the coil and can be removed by brushing. - 3.
 Lubricate motor bearings. - 4.
 Align or replace belts as needed. - 5.
-Replace filters as needed (see Filters section). - 6.
+Replace filters as needed (see below). - 6.
 Check for blockage of condensate drain. - 7.
 Check power and control voltages. - 8.
 Check running amperage. - 9.
 Check operating temperatures and pressures. - 10.
 Check and adjust temperature and pressure controls. - 11.
 Check and adjust damper linkages. - 12.
 Check operation of all safety controls. - 13.
 Examine gas furnaces (see below and the User's Information Manual). - 14.
 Check condenser fans and tighten set screws.